guoshijie/building-with-gradle/README.md

 // end::wrapper[]
 ```

- >There are many start/end comments embedded here.
+ >***Note:*** There are many start/end comments embedded here.
 This makes it possible to extract bits of the build file into this guide for the detailed explanations above.
 You don’t need them in your production build file.

 ##Summary